Best Buy, Carphone target China's mobile market

 Carphone Warehouse Chief Executive Roger Taylor told Reuters on Monday Best Buy and Carphone planned to replicate the success of their U.S. joint venture Best Buy Mobile.

-Taylor was speaking after Best Buy agreed to buy Carphone Warehouse out of Best Buy Mobile for $1.3 billion (812.2 million pounds) while also closing their loss-making electrical goods megastores business in Britain.
+Taylor was speaking after Best Buy agreed to buy Carphone Warehouse out of Best Buy Mobile for $1.3 billion while also closing their loss-making electrical goods megastores business in Britain.

 The two firms had learnt lessons from the failure in Britain and would look to work with local partners in countries like Brazil, India and Indonesia, he said.